rach0101/Music_Diary_Hackbright_Project/readme.md

 # Music Diary Hackbright Project:

 Music Diary is a social networking app for people who love to listen to and share music with others.
 With Music Diary, users can create an account, login and start posting about music.
-Each post is created using the Spotify API’s search query where a user selects a song or album, writes content about, then clicks post.
+Each post is created using the Spotify API’s search query where a user selects a song or album, writes their reaction/reflection/feeling about the music, then clicks post.
 Search for friends by username, like posts and use the clickable song, album and artist links to explore the musical taste of friends.
 I hope you enjoy using Music Diary, it was very fun to build.

 ![alt-text](https://github.com/rach0101/Music_Diary_Hackbright_Project/blob/main/GIF/Music%20Diary%20Gif.gif)